 - Staffing: Having people at the ready to participate in the deployment is a critical step to deployment readiness.
 Considering the key stakeholders for not only the deployment project, but also the critical user base, as well as the change management components, will help you pave the way to avoid any roadblocks during the deployment.

 - Technology: An SAP Ariba deployment is often a net-new software for an organization.
 Having a highly experienced team can ensure that you are aware of any data cleanup, critical service packs, upgrades, or changes to your data framework that may be required to make sure that your new cloud software will work in a complex, integrated environment and help you avoid any deployment delays.

 There are preparedness activities that need to be done with any type of deployment.
 But, with Ariba, if you don’t properly plan your deployment strategy from the beginning you can literally put yourself in a year of delay.
 We have seen it happen more than once.

 Getting Into Specifics

-This is a pretty basic overview of the need for some preparedness that many companies may not consider, each of the SAP Ariba modules have specific areas that need to be addressed.
+This introductory article offers a basic overview of the need for some preparedness that many companies may not consider.
+However, each of the SAP Ariba modules have specific areas that need to be addressed.